AusNet Services Board members

 Dr Nora Scheinkestel, Independent Non-executive Director

-Dr Scheinkestel is a member of the Audit and Risk Management Committee and Nomination Committee.
+Dr Scheinkestel is the Chairman of the Audit and Risk Management Committee and a member of the Nomination Committee.

 Sun Jianxing, Non-executive Director